keboola/connection-docs/management/project/limits/index.md

 your subscription is running on, please reach out to your CSM for more information.

 Project Power is measured in units.
-A Project Power Unit is proportional to the sum of the elapsed time of all jobs executed in Keboola Connection (Extractor and Writer component jobs are excluded).
+A Project Power Unit is proportional to the sum of the elapsed time of all jobs executed in Keboola Connection.
 It's measured in seconds and presented in hours (1 hour = 3,600 seconds).
 Every job consumes a different amount of Project Power Units based on the job's **duration** (length in seconds), **type** (Sandbox, SQL transformation, Python transformation, etc.), and **backend performance** (small, medium, and large).

-Keboola Connection doesn’t count time on extractors (data in) and writers (data out).
+**Important:** Keboola Connection doesn’t count time on extractors and writers, they are excluded.
 Writer jobs are measured based on data volume.

 Below you will find an overview of time credits consumed by individual Keboola Connection job types.
 If you need more information, please contact your CSM.